 - Consists of two Programs: Program A - Upstream and Program B - Downstream

-- Has 14 Research Projects (RP) and 11 Translation Projects (TP) within Programs A and B (four translation projects were completed in 2020, and two research projects were completed in August 2021)
+- Has 14 Research Projects (RP) and 11 Translation Projects (TP) within Programs A and B

 - Has 15 experienced researchers in mining, mineral processing and computer science, 8 postdoctoral researchers (PDRF) and 10 higher degree by research (HDR) students

 - Masters, Honours and Bachelor students from both universities are successfully working on projects relevant to the Consortium objectives